 Registration for 2023 events begins at 12:01 a.m.
 Jan.
 1. Register here.
 Ensure lowest prices by registering early!

-All participants of the MPVA/Fusion Medical Disabilities Division must be 16 years of age or older to participate.
+All participants in the Disabilities Division must be 16 years of age or older.